 Senior Leadership Team

-The trust’s senior leadership team is the Chief Executive Officer, the Executive Headteacher/Headteacher/Head of School for each school, the Trust’s Business Director and School Improvement Lead.
+The trust’s senior leadership team is the Chief Executive Officer, the Executive Headteacher/Headteacher/Head of School for each school, the Trust’s Business Director, Director of School Improvement and School Improvement Lead.

 Liz West (CEO - Wimborne Academy Trust)